popupcad/popupcad.github.io/_contest/fabrication-grant.md

 <textarea name="existing_resources" placeholder="Describe what resources you have..."></textarea>

-What tools are missing that would make this project go easier?
-List in order of priority.
+What other tools are missing that would make this project go easier?
+This will help us plan better for next year.

 <textarea name="needed_tools" placeholder="Describe what you need..."></textarea>